dsuryd/dotNetify-Elements/DevApp/server/Docs/Overview.md

 ﻿## Overview

 DotNetify-Elements provide the building blocks that will make your web application development a breeze.
-Built on top of dotNetify-React, Elements are a set of React components that you can readily connect to your cross-platform .NET back-end and get your data streaming without much effort at all!
+Built on top of dotNetify-React, Elements are a set of customizable React components that you can readily connect to your cross-platform .NET back-end and get your data streaming with minimal effort.

+Elements incorporate and curate many other existing, widely-adopted open-source libraries with the goal of allowing you to leverage the React community's tried-and-true favorites in your application with greater ease and speed, forgoing the hassle of learning each of their idiosyncrasies.

 ##### The Basics